GamePlayer-8/awesome-stars/README.md

 ## Smarty

-- [cozystack/cozystack](https://github.com/cozystack/cozystack) - Free and Open Source PaaS-platform for seamless management of virtual machines, managed Kubernetes, and Databases-as-a-Service
+- [cozystack/cozystack](https://github.com/cozystack/cozystack) - Free and Open Source PaaS framework for seamless management of virtual machines, managed Kubernetes, and Databases-as-a-Service
 - [SaltwaterC/aircrack-db](https://github.com/SaltwaterC/aircrack-db) - A list of wireless cards tested with the dual-card injection test and in the field

 ## Swift